codurance/site/_posts/2016-10-03-what-i-wish-i-knew.md

 Most of the time, you will find out that either at least one other person in the team had the same question, or people have slightly different definitions of the term you are asking about.
 Even if you are the only one asking the question, you will not be the only one learning something in return.

 #Get good practices early#
-There good practices will be the foundation upon which you will build your career.
+These good practices will be the foundation upon which you will build your career.
 Get them as early as possible.

 ##Leverage existing libraries and frameworks##
 I barely knew how to properly use a library when I got out of college.
 As I said earlier I did not even know what a framework was.